 The European Union, added Ms Bennett, must take the lead in pushing for binding energy efficiency standards and a global target of a 50% reduction in carbon emissions by 2030.

-More broadly, she said the UK must play an active role with a reformed EU in which there was much more local input in decision-making.'Camping out'
+More broadly, she said the UK must play an active role with a reformed EU in which there was much more local input in decision-making.

 On fracking, she praised the stance taken by her predecessor, Green MP Caroline Lucas - who was arrested this year during a protest about shale gas drilling in West Sussex.